idksusan/fruit_basket/README.md

 I very much appreciated the challenge of this exercise.
 Being a stranger to Python, I learned a lot about the language and how scripting languages differ from strict programming languages.
 The flexibility of Python was both enjoyable and a challenge, as I am used to the explicit declarations of Java, but I think I have gained an appreciation for simplicity.

 In structuring the application code, I did my best to adhere to the Single Responsibility Principle and made each function to have at most one task.
-If given more time, I would have liked to add testing and more sophistication in the GUI.
+If given more time, I would have liked to add testing and exception handling, as well as a more sophisticated GUI.